Be submissive to God.

-God had no pleasure in sacrificial offerings for sin, that did not make those offering them submissive.
+God had no pleasure in sacrificial offerings for sin that did not make those offering them submissive.
 The Israelites sacrificed animals as a substitute for the punishment for their own sins.
 They also worshipped the idols gods of the nations around them.
-God was not appeased by extravagant offerings that did little to transform their heart, will and desires to His.
+God was not appeased by extravagant offerings that did little to conform their desires and will to His.
 The Lord Jesus came to do God’s Will.
 He came to do what we were always required to do—obey.
 This is what pleases God—submission to His Will.
-By doing God’s Will, Christ took our place as the sacrifice for our sins.
-We have been sanctified by Christ’s offering.
-The Lord Jesus was obedient even till His death, for the propitiation of our sins.
+By doing God’s Will, Christ satisfied God’s recourse for dealing with sin.
+We have been sanctified by Christ’s offering of Himself.
+The Lord Jesus was obedient even till His death, as the propitiation of our sins.
 We must die to our own will, to do God’s Will.
-As children of God, we are made in the likeness of His Son.
+As children of God, created to be in the likeness of His Son, we are here to do God’s Will.
+Obedience is the offering that is most acceptable to God; the offering we give willingly.
 By submission and obedience our lives become an acceptable offering to God.

 2 Wash me thoroughly from my iniquity, and cleanse me from my sin.
 3 For I acknowledge my transgressions, and my sin is always before me.
 4 Against You, You only, have I sinned, and done this evil in Your sight—that You may be found just when You speak, and blameless when You judge (Psalm 51).